sybrew/the-seo-framework/readme.txt

 		* All sitemap transients are now deleted on corresponding deletion queries when using WPML.
 		* TODO We've scanned the plugin once more for performance culprits, and improved what needed improving.
 		* The SEO Bar will no longer overflow, but it will now wrap automatically when needed.
 For this, we had to change a few things.
-			1. The tooltips aren't "boxed" anymore, but flow wherever they deem best.
+			1. The tooltips aren't "boxed in" anymore, but flow wherever they deem best.
 			2. There are 5 to 6 times as many tooltip listeners per SEO bar, as it did prior v3.0.
 TODO test performance and responsiveness // lighthouse?
 				* TODO SEE: https://github.com/sybrew/the-seo-framework/issues/18
 		* The SEO Bar is a little less daunting--by 13.63% in width to be exact.